jkuoba/jkuoba.github.io/README.md

 # jkuoba.github.io
 My own github page

-This is the page for document all QA related tech info
+This is the document for all QA related tech info